a-cube-io/ereceipts-js-sdk/docs/CLI_USAGE_GUIDE.md

-# A-Cube E-Receipt SDK CLI - Usage Guide
+# ACube E-Receipt SDK CLI - Usage Guide

-A comprehensive command-line interface for the A-Cube e-receipt system that mirrors the SDK functionality with full authentication support.
+A comprehensive command-line interface for the ACube e-receipt system that mirrors the SDK functionality with full authentication support.

 ## Table of Contents